Oregon State House

 • 1914: Marian B. Towne became the first woman elected to the Oregon House

-• 1985: Margaret Carter became the first black woman elected to the House
+• 1985: Margaret Carter became the first Black woman elected to the House

 • 1991: Gail Shibley became the first openly gay person to serve in the House